matt-ucd/Mooventure/ProjectDocumentTemplate.md

 *Jump control* - In Unity, the left and right movements are bound to both left and right arrows and "A" and "D." And we also want to have a "jump" and an "attack" keyboard control.
 At first, we bound "jump" to the space bar, and "attack" to the left click on mouse.
 However, when we try to play the game, we find that it is a little hard to use left, right arrows, space bar and the mouse click at the same time.
 Therefore, we decided to add right click on mouse as "jump" as well so that players can freely choose the combination they are used to and have a better gaming experience.

 *Buttons for transitions between scenes* - We designed to go back to the dorm scene every time when the player finish a level.
 However, we were ahead of time and added a map scene for the player to choose the level.
 We found that it would be more convenient for the player to select a different level directly after finishing one level instead of clicking on map every time.
-We also found out that there is no way for the player to go back to the main menue and quit the game if the player finished a level.
+We also found out that there is no way for the player to go back to the main menu and quit the game if the player finished a level.
 Therefore, we added a menu button to connect the dorm scene with the main game menu to have a smoother transition.